mookkiah/mahendran/_posts/2021-09-26-how-to-be-a-great-mentee.markdown

 ---

 During school days, we followed discipline and gave much respect to teachers.
-Teachers are the one who wants to see their students to gain more knowledge than they dream about grow us better than themselves.
+Teachers are the one who wants to see their students to gain more knowledge and  dream about grow better than themselves.
 They always proud of saying "That is my student!!!".

 Once we are out of school, we started forgetting about how to respect someone who shares their knowledge more importantly their time to groom us better.

-A mentor enjoys the opportunity to share experience, wisdom, and knowledge while a mentee shows interest to gain a foundation for building skills and meeting goals.
+A mentor is someone who enjoys the opportunity to share their experience, wisdom, and knowledge to build foundation for their mentee meet the goals.

 ## Who are our mentors
 After schooling we all find a mentors either by assignment (supervisor/manager) or by knowing someone doing great at their work (role model / expert).
 Sometime we find mentors who are popular and try to practice their style.
 Maybe we may work with a paid mentors like health advisor, financial advisor or career coach.